timmytaliban/arma3-island-life/readme.md

 ### Roleplay
 - Random Deathmatching is not tolerated.
 - Vehicle Deathmatching is not tolerated.
 Vehicle vs Vehicle Combat is allowed regarding vehicular pursuits.
 However, abusing the physics system bugs are still prohibited.
-- New Life Rule: When you die as a civilian, you may not return to your place of death, or the situation you were killed in, until 10 minutes have passed OR the situation has ended.
 - Violent Roleplay: any form of random attacking, intimidating, robbing, etc. against another player.
 Violent Roleplay should be kept reasonable.
 Excessive or serial robbing/camping will not be tolerated.
 - Unarmed players should never be killed except under extreme circumstances, such as failing to comply with orders or trolling/impeding players.
 - Anyone who is within reasonable radius of a violent roleplay situation, or becomes witness to a violent roleplay situation can consider themselves initiated upon.
 - Impersonating the Police or EMS/FD is strictly forbidden.
 This specifically includes the use of words such as "Stop!
 Police!" or "Stop!
 You're under arrest!".
 It is not forbidden to use stolen police vehicles to perform fake traffic stops, so long as the victim has a reasonable amount of time to realize it's a trap.

+### New Life Rule (NLR)

+The New Life Rule is the concept where if you die because of a roleplay situation, then you begin a new life once you respawn.

+- NLR applies only to cases where you die as the result of a relevant roleplay scenario.
+Accidental or unrealted deaths do not nullify all roleplay scenarios, however incidental deaths do apply.

+- You may not return to your place of death for a minimum of 10 minutes, or until the roleplay scenario you died in is effectively over or has moved on to another location.

+- NLR does not absolve you of your past life in the following scenarios:
+    - Ongoing complex criminal dramas, such as gang wars.
+    - Newly discovered crimes, even if they were committed in a past life.

 ### Zones
 There are multiple different coloured zones that may be found across the map.